Kyle Loomis · June 26, 2023

 Serialization

-Serialization is especially important to enable permanent storage and usage with APIs.
+Serialization is crucial for enabling permanent storage and easy integration with APIs.
 The custom Base parent class provides the request_dict() method to serialize the instrument.
 Let's serialize the equity option we created above.

 Copied!equity_option.request_dict()